JAlcocerT/JAlcocerT/content/blog/da-knowledge-management.md

 ## FAQ

-Yes, the Logseq Android app stores its notes as local plain-text Markdown files on your phone.
+The Logseq Android app stores its notes as local plain-text Markdown files on your phone.

 This is a core design principle of Logseq, which is to prioritize user privacy and control by keeping your data on your own device.